Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Model For particle transport in reversing magnetic fields

 We refer to $K_\perp^{-1}$ as the field-line perpendicular reversal scale.
 Both $K_\parallel$ and $K_\perp$ have significant implications for particle transport.
 When $K_\parallel \sim r_{L}^{-1}$, i.e. the field line bends on a scale comparable to the \textit{local} gyro-radius, one expects the particle to leave the field line and/or undergo a strong scattering event with order-unity change in pitch angle.
 On the other hand, if $K_\perp \sim r_{L}^{-1}$ the particle is unable to follow the field line as its $\nabla B$-drift perpendicular to the magnetic field becomes comparable to its speed along the field line.

 We show probability density functions (PDFs) of the field-line curvature ($K_\parallel$, dashed lines) and inverse perpendicular reversal scale ($K_\perp$, solid lines) evaluated using our simulations in Figure \ref{fig:pdfs}.
 The PDFs are multiplied by $K$ (either $K_\parallel$ or $K_\perp$, depending on the PDF) so that the peak corresponds to the scale that dominates the total probability.
 The black and magenta lines show the results for the $\delta B/B_0 \approx 4$ and $\delta B/B_0 \approx 10$ mean-field simulations, respectively, while the blue line shows the result for the ${\rm Pm}=500$ dynamo.
 In all cases, the $K_\perp$ PDF peaks on smaller scales than the $K_\parallel$ PDF, an indication that magnetic fields are organized into structures that resemble folds with small perpendicular coherence lengths and larger parallel coherence lengths.
 Such structures are commonly seen in the context of the MHD dynamo (\citealt{schekochihin_2004}; \citealt{rincon_dynamo}; \citealt{alisa_dynamo}).
 The scale separation between the peaks of the $K_\parallel$ and $K_\perp$ distributions is smaller in the guide-field turbulence simulations than in the high-Pm dynamo (blue line); this is because the high-Pm dynamo has a small Reynolds number, ${\rm Re} \approx 20$, and so it is not very turbulent.
 In this case the folds are more laminar and less affected by tearing (\citealt{alisa_dynamo}), which results in them being more elongated along the local magnetic field.
-We also note that, at large $K_\parallel$, $P(K_\parallel)$ in the ${\rm Pm}=500$ dynamo simulation shows a scaling that is close to the $K_\parallel^{-13/7}$ scaling predicted for the MHD dynamo (\citealt{schekochihin_2001}; \citealt{schekochihin_2004}), although it is slightly shallower.
-For the simulations with a net magnetic field, $P(K_\parallel)$ forms a steeper power law.
+We also note that, at large $K_\parallel$, $P(K_\parallel)$ in the ${\rm Pm}=500$ dynamo simulation shows a scaling that is close to the $K_\parallel^{-13/7}$ scaling predicted for the MHD dynamo (\citealt{schekochihin_2001}; \citealt{schekochihin_2004}).
+For the simulations with a net magnetic field, in which the magnetic field is bent by turbulence rather than a relatively smooth low-Re flow, $P(K_\parallel)$ forms a steeper power law.
 In the bottom panel we show the average magnitude of the magnetic field as a function of the field-line curvature.
 For all simulations, regions of large curvature have smaller than average magnetic field strengths.
 The scaling at large $K_\parallel$ is consistent with the $B\propto K_\parallel^{-1/2}$ scaling often found in MHD dynamo simulations (e.g. \citealt{schekochihin_2004}), which corresponds to magnetic fields being organized into structures that keep the magnetic tension force $\bb{B}\bcdot\grad\bb{B} \approx {\rm const}$.